 & Organisational Structure

-AkiDwA is a registered charity in Ireland (CHY 17227) and also registered with the Charities Regulator as Akina Dada wa Africa (Charity Number 2006341).
-AkiDwA also operate as a company limited by guarantee without capital share (370089).
+AkiDwA is a registered charity in Ireland (CHY 17227) and we are also registered with the Charities Regulator as Akina Dada wa Africa (Charity Number 20063641).
+AkiDwA also operates as a company limited by guarantee without capital share (370089).

-The organisation is governed by a board of Directors from diverse backgrounds and professions.
+The organisation is governed by a Board of Directors from diverse backgrounds and professions.
 The board meets six times a year.
-The Annual General assembly is held every year where annual report which include narrative of activities and financial report are shared and discussed with stakeholders.
-The work of the organisations is also supported by an advisory committee made up of both migrants and indigenous from different backgrounds and expertise.
+The Annual General assembly is held every year where an annual report which includes a narrative of activities and a financial report are shared and discussed with stakeholders.
+The work of the organisation is also supported by an advisory committee made up of both migrants and indigenous people from different backgrounds and expertise.

-AkiDwA fully Complies with The Governance Code for the Community, Voluntary and Charitable Sector in Ireland having completed the journey in April 2019.
+AkiDwA fully Complies with The Governance Code for the Community, Voluntary and Charitable Sector in Ireland, having completed our journey to compliance in April 2019.

 Evaluation carried out by the AkiDwA in 2018 indicated the organisation has highly qualified board members and is embedded with resilience governance policies and compliance, has skilful and knowledgeable motivated staff that take pride in their work with members, volunteers and target group loyalty to the important work of the organisation.